firezone/firezone/docs/docs/reference/telemetry.md

 ## Why Firezone collects telemetry

 We *rely* on telemetry to prioritize our roadmap and optimize the engineering resources we have to make Firezone better for everyone.
-The biggest contribution

 The telemetry we collect aims to answer the following questions: